OpenGov-Watch/www.opengov.watch/docs/02_guides/15_accountability.md

     - to break up big projects into smaller milestones
 - allow auditors
     - to work efficiently
-    - to report budgetary spending as per the [Spending Reporting Standards](/reports/spending_reporting_standards)
+    - to report budgetary spending as per the [Treasury Reporting Standards](/reports/treasury_reporting_standards)

 ## Basic Accountability Checklist